ferrine/geoopt-layers/README.rst

 - All input tensors should be Manifold tensors with same manifold attached as in the layer.
 - All output tensors should have manifold attached.
-- Manifold dimension is the last dimension.
-We provide utils so that it is less pain.

 These two rules make initialization a bit cumbersome, but overall robustness to bugs increases.